KomputeProject/kompute/README.md

 1. Create a set of data tensors in host memory for processing
 2. Map the tensor host data into GPU memory with Kompute Operation
-3. Run shader async in glsl/hlsl string/bytes (can also pass path to file).
+3. Define shader as string or spirv bytes (can also pass path to file)
+4. Run compute shader asynchronously with Async function
-4. Create managed sequence to submit batch operations to the CPU
+5. Create managed sequence to submit batch operations to the CPU
-5. Map data back to host using the sequence showing batch operations
+6. Map data back to host using the sequence showing batch operations

 View [more examples](https://kompute.cc/overview/advanced-examples.html#simple-examples).